6 Basic Core Stability Exercises for your Child with Cerebral Palsy

-This page gives you ideas, information and activities to help develop your Butterfly’s core stability.
+This page gives you ideas, information and activities to help develop your child’s core stability.

 Core stability refers to the strength in your tummy and back and the amount of control and balance between the two sets of muscles.
 Core stability is generally built up as we develop and try out new and more complex movements.